EMERGENCY:

 Ghana

-Strengthening the capacity of Ghana’s local health system to improve maternal, newborn, and child health outcomes
+Strengthening the capacity of Ghana’s local health system and improving maternal, newborn, and child health outcomes

 The Context

-In the past decade, Ghana has made significant strides in reducing maternal and child mortality rates by increasing immunizations and essential health care for antenatal, maternal, and newborns.
-Despite improvements, some areas of the country continue to see alarming health disparities particularly in the northern regions where 19% of children are chronically malnourished and over 50% of primary health facilities lack basic infrastructure and essential medical equipment.
+In the past decade, Ghana has made significant strides in reducing maternal and child mortality rates.
+By increasing immunizations and essential health care for pregnant women, new mothers, and newborn children, the next generation is getting a healthier start at life.
+Despite these improvements, some areas of the country continue to see alarming health disparities, particularly in the northern regions where 19% of children are chronically malnourished and over 50% of primary health facilities lack basic infrastructure and essential medical equipment.

 28